shin-hyuk/yoda/YODA_ARCHITECTURE.md

 ## **Backend Infrastructure Tools**

-YODA's architecture separates **goal-oriented tools** (business logic for customer interactions) from **backend infrastructure tools** (system capabilities like authentication, permissions, alerts).
+YODA's architecture separates **goal-oriented tools** (business logic for user interactions) from **backend infrastructure tools** (system capabilities like authentication, permissions, alerts).
 Backend tools are implemented as MCP servers that goal-oriented tools consume, creating a composable microservices architecture where any business tool can leverage system capabilities.

 ### **Architecture Pattern: Infrastructure as MCP Tools**